Kyriosity/read-write/README+/software/docu/README+/design-record.md

 ## Whiteboard

-Fast simple sketches resting on multiple imaginary axes (horizontal grouping, aggregation/inheritance hierarchies, timeline) could be enough and broader in all senses.
+Fast simple sketches resting on multiple fictitious axes (horizontal grouping, aggregation/inheritance hierarchies, timeline) could be enough and broader in all senses.

 They may start on a whiteboard<sup>🔲</sup> during a casual discussion and as taking shapes recorded in (vector) graphics tools of choice and skills.